MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-query-totals-grouping.md

 In SQL SELECT statements, the Count method corresponds to a COUNT\(\*\) or COUNT\(field\) clause.

-## Using a Query to Get Distinct Values
+## Using a query to get distinct values

 When working with table data, you might need to get a list of distinct values from the table (in SQL, this would correspond to a SELECT DISTINCT statement).
-This operation isn't supported out-of-the-box in AL, but you can use a query using an aggregation to implement it.
+This operation isn't supported out-of-the-box in AL, but you can do it with a query using an aggregation.

 This AL example code shows how you can encode distinct into a query using an aggregation.